Matho/refinerycms-photo-gallery/README.md

 ## Road map ?

 * GPS editing in degrees,minute,seconds format
-* album grouping by year (configurable)
-* connect with refinerycms-pages to enable reordering in menu
 * album/photo tags using acts_as_taggable ?
 * show photo location on google maps ?